DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 Is it ISO related?
 Is there any other reason?
 Difficult to know.

+One plausible answer might be that they limited by the response and the characteristics of the electronics of the era.
+That in fact that (expensive) delay was needed for the integration of the time, or the flash.

 The philosophical question, is just because we can thanks to the openSX70 control of the camera should we?

 One would argue that the aesthetics have changed, and what was desirable for a mass-market instant camera in 1973 has changed.
 Back in the day the objective was to sort of go for the settings that would render the better results for the average non-photographer user.
 In that mindset, depth of field was premium factor, to render as many pictures as possible in focus.